nfugal/nfugal.github.io/_posts/2022-08-15-optical-media-backup.md

 ![Kodi Logo](/assets/images/kodi-logo.webp){: .align-center}

 Kodi has been around since the days when the original xBox was Microsoft's current generation console.
-In that time is has evolved much but what I think of as Kodi's core strength has _not_ changed―play any of your media flawlessly and look good while doing it.
+In that time it has evolved much but what I think of as Kodi's core strength has _not_ changed―play any of your media flawlessly and look good while doing it.
 Kodi is _very_ customizable but the many ways you can customize it are out of the scope of this guide[^5].

 ###### Strengths & Weaknesses of Kodi